lmitchell33/commute-assistant/README.md

 - `GMAIL_ADDRESS=`
 - `GOOGLE_APP_PASSWORD=`

-Thsee are optional values you may also include in the .env file:
+These are optional values you may also include in the .env file:

 - `PHONE_NUMBER=`
 - `GOOGLE_API_KEY=`